pyigyli/youtube-playlists/README.md

 Small web app that allows the user to subscribe specific Youtube playlists by their ids.
-The app is hosted at Firebase and uses Firebase for data storage.
-Project is working for it's purpose, but I'm planning on adding more features.
+The app can be hosted at Firebase and it uses Firebase for data storage.
+Project is working for it's purpose, but I might add some more functionality in the future.
+I'm not sharing my own link due to the limits that free-to-use firebase sets.
+But you are free to clone the projectory and get your own copy.

 **Note:**